 For many years, PR has been overcome by fear of not jumping on the bandwagon and then changing.
 Granted, there are a lot of professionals and a lot of PR agencies as well who are doing a great job and learning from other practices like inbound marketing, jumping on the bandwagon of social media, etc., but as an industry, PR has normally stayed behind other industries and hasn't really adopted with the world of digital.
 Overcoming fear is key for that as well as testing, trying, experimenting and learning – that's how we progress.

 We’ll walk through PR and why we feel it's broken.
 We mentioned that already a little bit so we'll dig a little bit deeper.
 We'll talk about how inbound can help and then focus on some practical tips that you can go ahead and try.
 A lot of them align with the inbound marketing methodology that all of you who are HubSpot customers are familiar with and for others it's pretty easy to explain as well.
-We hope you can take a lot from this, go do it at home and try it for yourself.
+We hope you can take a lot from this, go do it at home and try it for yourself as you are getting started with HubSpot marketing and PR.
 Let’s dive right in.

 Why Is PR Broken?